Skip to content

 1. Rapid on-site documentation: drone, Matterport, and moisture readings before secondary damage obscures the event.

-2. Event correlation: NOAA wind speed, tornado path, rainfall totals tied to the property's coordinates.
+2. Event correlation: NOAA wind speed, hail reports, and rainfall totals tied to the property's coordinates.

 3. Xactimate estimate with code upgrades, matching, and labor mobilization.

 4. Tracking Fla.
 Stat.
-627.70131 carrier response deadlines: building the bad-faith record if the carrier breaches.
+627.70131 deadlines and building the bad-faith record if the carrier breaches.

-5. Appraisal, mediation, or CRN when the carrier won't pay fairly.
+5. Appraisal, mediation, or CRN when the carrier will not pay fairly.

 Who leads storm claims at Ocean Point